UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-08-team40-projectshortname.md

 \lVert \hat{x}_i - x_i \rVert^{2}
 $$

 ### 3. Key Findings and Results

 Experiment Setting:
 Pre-training performed on ImageNet-1K using ViT-Large (ViT-L/16) as the backbone.
-Evaluated with: 1) Linear probing: training a linear classifier on frozen encoder features.
-2) Fine-tuning: updating the entire encoder on downstream tasks.
+Result: Baseline MAE with ViT-L achieve 84.9% accuracy on ImageNet-1K, while using ViT-H can achieve 87.8% accuracy[2].

-Masking Ratio: A very high masking ratio of around 75% works best for both linear probing and fine-tuning, which shows that MAE benefits from massive masking.
-In addition, the authors show that an MAE pre-trained with a 75% mask ratio can still produce plausible reconstructions even when evaluated with much higher masking ratios.
-The model generates semantically reasonable predictions that differ plausibly from the original images, demonstrating strong generalization of the learned representations.
+Masking Ratio: A very high masking ratio of around 75% works best for both linear probing and fine-tuning, which shows that MAE benefits from massive masking[2].
+This is because high masking ratio prevent model from simply learning from surrounding patches without learning from high-level information.
+In addition, the authors show that an MAE pre-trained with a 75% mask ratio can still produce plausible reconstructions even when evaluated with much higher masking ratios, demonstrating strong generalization of the learned representations.

 ![SimCLR Aug]({{ '/assets/images/team40/mask_ratio.png' | relative_url }})
 *Fig 2.
 MAE reconstructions under increasing masking ratios* [2].